leonor-f/FoodRescueApp/docs/ProductVision.md

 ## Vision Stament

-Food Rescue brings together various supermarkets in a nearby area and presents the food products nearing expiration date and respective prices from the supermarket chosen by the consumer.
-This Application is designed for anyone who wants to save money while helping the environment by reducing food waste.
+Food Rescue connects local supermarkets, displaying near-expiry food items and prices chosen by consumers.
+This app saves money and reduces food waste, benefiting both your wallet and the environment.

 ## Main Features
- - Feature 1 - Map of **nearby supermarkets**
+ - Feature 1 - Map with all **nearby supermarkets**.
+ - Feature 2 - Users can **filter the market chains** they want to see in the map.
- - Feature 2 - List of **food products near expiration dates** in the selected supermarket and respective **prices**
+ - Feature 3 - List of **food items near expiration date** in the selected supermarket and respective **prices**.
- - Feature 3 - **Price and expiry date filters**
+ - Feature 4 - **Price and expiry date filters** in the products page.
- - Feature 4 - Select all **user's favorite items** and **store them in a list**
+ - Feature 5 - List of all **user's favorite prodcuts** and **store them in a list**.
- - Feature 5 - List of **users' favorite supermarkets**
+ - Feature 6 - List of all **user's favorite supermarkets**.
+ - Feature 7 - **Tutorial Pages**.

 ## Required API's
 - Google Maps
-- Google Directions
-- Google Sheets